The Diaphragm: Much More Than a Respiratory Muscle

 Diaphragm and GERD: a bidirectional relationship

 In diaphragmatic dysfunction from TrPs or paradoxical breathing, the crura lose tone and coordination, compromising the external sphincter mechanism.
-This contributes to reflux even without documented hiatal hernia — especially in patients with abdominal obesity and increased intra-abdominal pressure.
-Treatment of diaphragmatic dysfunction with breathing re-education can reduce the frequency of reflux episodes as an additional benefit.
+This contributes to reflux even without a documented hiatal hernia — especially in patients with abdominal obesity and increased intra-abdominal pressure.
+Treating diaphragmatic dysfunction with breathing re-education can reduce reflux-episode frequency as an additional benefit.

 Diaphragmatic dysfunction as a cause of low back pain: the missing link

-The contribution of the diaphragm to chronic low back pain is underestimated in clinical practice but increasingly documented in the spine-stabilization literature.
-The diaphragm crura insert at L1-L3 — and crura hypertonicity from TrPs or from respiratory compensation increases axial compression on the upper lumbar segments, contributing to pain and paravertebral muscle fatigue.
+The diaphragm's contribution to chronic low back pain is underestimated in clinical practice but increasingly documented in the spine-stabilization literature.
+The diaphragmatic crura insert at L1-L3 — and crural hypertonicity from TrPs or respiratory compensation increases axial compression on the upper lumbar segments, contributing to pain and paravertebral muscle fatigue.

 In addition, the diaphragm is part of the "inner unit" of Hodges and Richardson (1996): the deep stabilization system of the spine formed by the diaphragm (top), pelvic floor (bottom), transversus abdominis (front), and multifidus (back).
 This system acts together to create intra-abdominal pressure that stabilizes the spine during movement.
 Dysfunction of any component — including the diaphragm — compromises the entire unit, which explains why diaphragmatic breathing re-education frequently improves chronic low back pain more effectively than isolated lumbar strengthening exercises.